Skip to main content Skip to navigation

 King, Laura (Dr)

-is now Arts Engaged Impact and Innovation Fellow at the University of Leeds.
-This involves impact and innovation in the Faculty of Arts, as well as conducting her own research project entitled 'Men, Masculinity and Maternity in Britain, from the 1950s to the Present'.
-This builds on her postdoctoral work in terms of both research and public engagement at the CHM in 2011/12, where she ran the project 'Hiding in the Pub to Cutting the Cord?
+is now Associate Professor in Modern British History at the University of Leeds.
+She previously held the role of Arts Engaged Impact and Innovation Fellow at the University of Leeds.
+This involved impact and innovation in the Faculty of Arts, as well as conducting her own research project entitled 'Men, Masculinity and Maternity in Britain, from the 1950s to the Present'.
+This built on her postdoctoral work in terms of both research and public engagement at the CHM in 2011/12, where she ran the project 'Hiding in the Pub to Cutting the Cord?
 Fatherhood and Masculinity in Britain from the 1950s to the Present'.
 She is currently also writing a monograph based on her doctoral thesis, which was completed at the University of Sheffield in 2011.
-The book is entitled Changing Fathers, Changing Men: Fatherhood and Masculinity in Britain, c.1914-1960 and will be published with Oxford University Press in 2014.
+The book is entitled Changing Fathers, Changing Men: Fatherhood and Masculinity in Britain, c.1914-1960 and was published with Oxford University Press in 2014.

 top